justincormack/docker-riscv/README.md

-This is a Docker build of the [low risc risc-v tools](https://github.com/lowRISC/riscv-tools).
+This is a Docker build of the [risc-v tools](https://github.com/riscv/riscv-tools).

 You can get it with `docker pull justincormack/docker-riscv`.